Radha Mitchell

 Radha Rani Amber Indigo Ananda Mitchell (born 12 November 1973) is an Australian actress.
-She began her career on television, playing Catherine O'Brien on the Australian soap opera Neighbours (1996–1997), before transitioning to working in Hollywood.
+She began her career on television, playing Catherine O'Brien on the Australian soap opera Neighbours (1996–97), before transitioning to working in Hollywood.
 Known for her work in the action and thriller genres, she is the recipient of an FCCA Award, as well as nominations for Fangoria Chainsaw, AFI, and Screen Actors Guild Awards.

 Mitchell's credits include supporting and leading roles in films such as High Art (1998), Pitch Black (2000), Phone Booth (2002), Man on Fire, Finding Neverland, Melinda and Melinda (all 2004), Mozart and the Whale (2005), Silent Hill (2006), Rogue (2007), Surrogates, The Waiting City (both 2009), The Crazies (2010), Olympus Has Fallen (2013), London Has Fallen (2016), The Darkness (2016), The Shack (2017), Celeste (2018), and Blueback (2022).
 Outside film, she played the recurring role of Kelly on ABC Television's Troppo (2022).

-Early life
+Early life and education

 She credits her name as being a result of her mother's experiences in India during the 1970s and her fascination with Indian philosophies.
 She grew up in Melbourne, just around the corner from the Como Centre—a multi-storey office, retail cinema and hotel complex, featuring the headquarters of Channel 10 Television—on Chapel Street, where her mother ran a shop.
 Mitchell attended St Michael's Grammar School in St Kilda.
 Her first credited screen role was that of an eleven-year-old girl from the Australian bush sent to live with her grandmother, on the ABC TV children's television series Sugar and Spice, which was broadcast between 1988 and 1989.
 Her experience in the series, along with the drama course she took at St Michael's, sparked her interest in acting.
 She then enrolled at Swinburne University of Technology, with the idea of becoming a psychologist.
 "I thought it was going to be group therapy, that we would go in there and talk about life and people and stuff like that.
 But it was all rats and stats.
 I didn't last beyond the first year."
 Instead, she obtained her Bachelor of Arts in literature and media studies.